ernsheong/jonlinblog.com/source/about.html.markdown

 Welcome!
 My name is Jonathan Ern Sheong Lin, and this is my personal site where I blog about life, technology, and maybe Christianity.
 I live in Petaling Jaya, Malaysia.

-Professionally, I am a Solutions Architect.
-My technical blog can be found at [JonCloudGeek](https://joncloudgeek.com).
+Professionally, I am a Cloud Architect at AIA.
+My (personal) technical blog can be found at [JonCloudGeek](https://joncloudgeek.com).
 My software business and side projects can be found at [Belian Tech](https://beliantech.com).

 During my downtime, I enjoy jogging, swimming, badminton, playing the guitar, hanging out with friends, writing, and reading.